 Step one is finding out who is in control.
 It begins by finding out who is behind the wheel.
 You need to understand that our thoughts and emotions are just byproducts of the mind.
 You are not the byproducts of the mind, but the Observer.
 The observer is the person who is listening when we are talking to ourselves in our head.
-Our mind is comprised of our personality and instincts and is also referred to as the Ego.
+Our mind is the home of our personality and instincts.
+We refer to this as our Ego.
 These are mechanisms of the mind necessary to connect us with consciousness.

-The problem arises when we just the passenger in our lives.
+The problem arises when we are just a passenger in our lives.
 We become obsessed with our thoughts and emotions to the extent that we believe we are them.
 We lose connection with our source fixated by our personality.
 When we live in this state, we are not behind the wheel.
 We are a passenger.
 We are on autopilot.
 The mechanisms of the mind, personality, and instinct are firmly in control of the wheel.
-With the mind driving, we find ourselves reacting instead of thinking.
+With our mind driving, we react instead of thinking.
 We behave in ways we would not have intended.
-The real magic of life is missing.
+The full range of the experience of life is missing.

 The first step of the intellectual approach is understanding the components of the mind.
 The mind isn’t a bad thing.
 It’s what connects our body to consciousness.
 We simply need to learn to use them instead of letting them be in control.

 So, why are personality and instincts in control in the first place?
 Think of these elements as our default settings.
 When we are born we are learning about ourselves and our world.
 We need a simple interface to help us connect our consciousness to our bodies.
 The problem as we’ve stated before is that we can get “stuck” in this default mode of operation.
 This why many people feel like they are missing something.
 They exist but don’t live.